-1. ELECT N OF DIRECTORS NOMINE S: Charles W. Schnatter, Richard F. Sherman [] OR the above-named nominees. [ ] ITHHOLD AUTHORITY to vote for the above-named nominees

-INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below:

-2. COMPANY'S 1993 STOCK OWNER or of shares available for [] AGAINST RSHIP INCENTIVE PLAN: To rissuance under the plan. [] ABSTAIN 3. & Young LLP as the Compa NT AUDITORS: To ratify the any's independent auditors [] ABSTAIN 4.
-ORITY: To vote with discreer matters which may prop retionary authority with perly come before the Annual direction voted FOR s hereinbefore give the nominees named rly executed, will be vote en.
-Unless otherwise speci l in Item 1 and FOR the Pr MMENDS A VOTE FOR THE ABO fied, this proxy will be coposals set forth in Items and confi substitut undersign Meeting a rms all that the pressure, may lawfully do ded hereby acknowled and Proxy Statement, revokes all proxies heret foxies appointed hereby, of or cause to be done by values ages receipt of a copy of both dated April 10, 199 the fiscal year ended Dec or either of them, or their virtue hereof.
-The the Notice of Annual 08, and a copy of the Signature Date Signature, if held joint lly Date Please sign exactly as r name appears on proxy.
-If tenants, all parties in sign.
-When signing as guardian, state capacity.
+INST [] FOR the abo [] WITHHOLD AI RUCTION: TO withho s W. Schnatter, Richard ove-named nominees.
+JTHORITY to vote for th e above-named nominees. or any individual nominee, 2.
+WNERSHIP INCENTIVE PLAN: To for issuance under the plan. [] ABSTAIN 3. selection of Erns for the 1998 fise st & Young LLP as the C NDENT AUDITORS: To ratify the ompany's independent auditors [] ABSTAIN 4. iscretionary authority with properly come before the Annu al

+This proxy, when properly executed, will be voted in accordance with any directions hereinbefore given.
+Unless otherwise specified, this proxy will be voted FOR the nominees named in Item 1 and FOR the Proposals set forth in Items 2, 3, and 4.
+MANAGEMENT RECOMMENDS A VOTE FOR THE ABOVE MATTERS.

+The undersigned hereby revokes all proxies heretofore given and ratifies and confirms all that the proxies appointed hereby, or either of them, or their substitutes, may lawfully do or cause to be done by virtue hereof.
+The undersigned hereby acknowledges receipt of a copy of the Notice of Annual Meeting and Proxy Statement, both dated April 10, 1998, and a copy of the Company's Annual Report for the fiscal year ended December 28, 1997.

+Signature Date

+•

+Signature, if held jointly Date

+Please sign exactly as name appears on proxy.
+If

+Please sign exactly as name appears on proxy.
+If shares are held by joint tenants, all parties in the joint tenancy must sign.
+When signing as attorney, executor, administrator, trustee or guardian, state capacity.
 If executed by a corporation, the proxy should be signed by a duly authorized officer.
 If a partnership, please sign in partnership name by authorized person.